vitiral/artifact/artifact-data/design/purpose.md

 [1]: https://docs.rs/quickcheck/0.4.2/quickcheck/

-# TST-data-interop
+# TST-data-framework
-There shall be a "interop test harness" constructed for doing interop testing.
+There shall be a "interop test framework" constructed for doing interop testing.
 The basic design is:
 - *Each test is a full project* (folder with a `.art` folder, source files and design documents).
-- Each test contains assertions at `path/to/test/assert.yaml`
+- Each test contains assertions in various files.
+The assertions cover various stages of loading the project:
-- The assertions file structure is:
+  - `project/assert_load_lints.yaml`: expected lints while loading.
+  - `project/assert_project.yaml`: the expected resulting project.
+If not included, it is expected that the project is `None`.
+  - `project/assert_project_lints.yaml`: expected lints from linting the project.
-  - error: regular expression of the expected error (invalidates other assertions)
+- The assertion files are an exact *explicit* version of the expected project.
-  - lints:
-    - contains: list of lints that should exist
-    - not_contains: list of lints that should not exist
-    - length: optional total length
-    - Notes:
-      Each lint has the fields specified by the struct, with "NONE" being reserved for specifying that the value should ACTUALLY be `None` (rather than just not specified)
-  - visited_artifact_paths:
-    - contains: list of visited paths
-    - not_contains: list of unvisited paths
-    - length: optional total length
-  - visited_source_paths:
-    - contains: list of visited paths
-    - not_contains: list of unvisited paths
-    - length: optional total length
-  - artifacts:
-    - contains: list of artifacts which should exist and the expected value of their fields.
-    - not_contains: list of artifact names which should not exist.
-    - length: optional total length
-    - Notes:
-      Similar to lints, attributes which are not specified are not asserted but NONE is special.
-- The test harness then loads the project and assertions file and asserts all of the assertions.